bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Customers will approach you with their items.
 You should greet them with a friendly greeting.

-**Step 2:** When they ask to be checked out, click “Open Sale” on the register.
+**Step 2:** When they ask to be checked out, click “Start Sale” on the register.

 **Step 3:** Type in their username, then click “Finalize Sale.”